AviatrixSystems/Docs/HowTos/DevSandbox.rst

 The configuration workflow is as follows, with major steps highlighted.

-1. Create a Cloud Account for John
+1. Create a Cloud Account for John.

-   Go to Accounts -> Cloud Account -> New Account, make sure:
+   Go to Accounts > Cloud Account > New Account, make sure:

 	a.
-The Account Name is unique to the controller, for example, JohnSmith.
+The Account Name is unique to the Controller, for example, JohnSmith.
 	b.
-The Account Password can be used to login in with Account Name.
+The Account Password can be used to log in in with Account Name.
 	c.
 An email will be sent for this account created.
 	d.
 Add AWS credentials for this account.

-2. Create a VPC and Gateway for John
+2. Create a VPC and Gateway for John.

-   Go to Advanced Config -> Create VPC Pool -> Create:
+   Go to Advanced Config > Create VPC Pool > Create:

 	a.
 Account Name: JohnSmith
 	b.
 Pool Name: John
 	c.
 Number of VPCs: 1
 	d.
 VPC Size: the gateway size.
 A t2.micro may be all you need.
-A t2.micro Aviatrix gateway performance is between 40mbps to 80mbps.
+A t2.micro Aviatrix Gateway performance is between 40mbps to 80mbps.
 	e.
-Launch Gateway: check
+Launch Gateway: mark this checkbox.
 	f.
 Custom CloudFormation Script: a URL that points to your custom CloudFormation script in S3.
 Note that only VPC ID is taken as input parameter.
 After gateway is launched, a CloudFormation stack will be created.
 One use case for this script is security groups and policies.
 	g.
 Public Subnets: check.
 This will create subnets whose default gateway is IGW.
 	h.
 Enable NAT: check.
 If this is checked, NAT function is integrated on the gateway.

-3. Build Encrypted Peering
+3. Build Encrypted Peering.

-   Go to Peering -> Encrypted Peering -> New Peering
+   Go to Peering > Encrypted Peering > New Peering.

    Note that each VPC is represented by one or more gateways.
 Make sure you want to peer between two gateways without VPN capability.
 In this